 - Red Line (الخط الأحمر): runs from Lusail (لوسيل) to Al Wakra (الوكرة) and Hamad International Airport Terminal 1 (مطار حمد الدولي مبنى 1)

-A fourth line, the Blue Line, is scheduled to open in 2025.
+A fourth line, the Blue Line, is expected to open in 2026.

-The Doha Metro uses reusable travel cards that can be reloaded with credit.
+The Doha Metro uses reusable travel cards that passengers can top up with credit.
 There are two types of cards: the Standard travel card (QR10) for travel in Standard or Family classes and the Goldclub travel card (QR100), which entitles travelers to first-class Goldclub seating.
 Cards are valid for five years and can be topped up at ticket machines, online, or through the Qatar Rail app.

 Fares for the Doha Metro are the following: